 Fraud work is undertaken by the South West London Fraud Partnership (SWLFP) which is a shared service covering the same five boroughs and again led by the SSA.
 Both the shared audit and fraud services are overseen by the Shared Service Board which includes the Section 151 officers from each of the constituent Councils or their delegated representatives.
 The partnering boroughs are charged based on time spent and an agreed audit day rate.

-The Council's net spend was ± 0.6 m on the Internal Audit and Investigations in 2022/23 (± 1 m in 2021/22).
+The Council's net spend was £0.4m on the Internal Audit and Investigations in 2023/24 (£0.6m in 2022/23).